aleksandrapodhurska/aleksandrapodhurska/README.md

 Some picks about me:

-✍🏻 With extensive production experience, I specialize in designing, developing, and maintaining websites that are not only visually appealing but also highly functional, responsive, and performant.
+✍🏻 With extensive production experience, I specialize in designing, developing, and maintaining software and websites that are not only visually appealing but also highly functional, responsive, and performant.

 🥷🏻 Proficient in a wide range of programming languages, technologies, and tools for both front-end and back-end development.